 9:45 – 11:30am

-Beginning in January, join Kim Dennis and others every Thursday for a study just for women.
+Taking a break for the summer!
+Beginning in the Fall, join Kim Dennis and others every Thursday for a study just for women.
 This Bible study will deepen your understanding of Christ, strengthen your relationship with Him, and connect you with other women who are seeking to live as effective witnesses in the world!
 For more information, contact Kim Dennis at 782-1288.